lkwagner/IntroductionToComputationalPhysics/IntroductionToComputationalPhysics/intro.md

 We will review both the printout and Colab code while grading your assignment, so please refrain from editing the Colab document after the submission deadline.

-#### Final Project
+#### Final Project (20% of the grade)
 During the final period, you will put together a project that demonstrates something in computational physics.
 It can be an extension of some of the work that you did in class or something new.
-This project can be done in small groups (2-3 people).
+This project can be done in small groups (2-4 people).
 Projects have to be approved by course staff.
 For your project you will submit a jupyter notebook (in the spirit of what you've done in class but expository) as well as give a 5 minute presentation during the finals period for the course.

 #### Extra Credit
 There will be occassional opportunities to get extra credit.
 To zeroth order these exist because I think they are cool and useful for understanding computational physics but I can't justify within the 2 credit hours of the course.